Perseus Mining

 Government support was not a problem, nor was the lack of a resource with 3.3m/oz in Measured and Indicated Resources.
 But the civil war there means it won’t be going anywhere with it anytime soon.

 Perseus has also picked up the Nyanzaga project in Tanzania, but is yet to make an FID (Final Investment Decision) as negotiations with the Tanzanian government have not yet been resolved.
 Tanzania is keen to secure its own share of returns from it.
-So now an FID is expected in the second half of CY25 and production would occur in early 2027.
+After some negotiation with the government, an FID came in the second half of CY25 and production is expected to occur in early 2027.

 Future Outlook of Perseus Mining (ASX: PRU)